-A greater proportion of children, including disadvantaged children make expected or better progress in phonics/reading Tracking of phonics indicates that pupils are progressing through RWI groups at a rate of one each half term. • End of Reception; the majority of children are in green group or above . • End of Year 1 the majority of children are in blue or grey group thus finishing RWI programme 80%+ of children pass the Year 1 phonic assessment • The majority of children in Year 2 start Autumn 2 accessing VIPERS lessons and taking home and reading a wide variety of high quality texts rather than scheme books • Children who have received intervention for phonics have caught up or accelerated in progress Additional support for individual children and small groups, to ensure gaps in learning are addressed.
-Pupils who are double or triple disadvantaged (for example are also SEND and/or vulnerable) are also monitored and given additional support Progress is accelerated and the gap between Pupil Premium and non-Pupil Premium is reduced or closed Emotional needs have been supported through whole school TIS approach, targeted interventions for individuals and group support The number of behaviour incidents for individuals logged significantly decreased and increased engagement in learning and accelerated academic progress mad Attendance and punctuality of disadvantaged children is at least in line with non-disadvantaged pupils.
+Intended outcome Success criteria A greater proportion of children, including disadvantaged children make expected or better progress in phonics/reading Tracking of phonics indicates that pupils are progressing through RWI groups at a rate of one each half term. • End of Reception; the majority of children are in green group or above . • End of Year 1 the majority of children are in blue or grey group thus finishing RWI programme • 80%+ of children pass the Year 1 phonic assessment • The majority of children in Year 2 start Autumn 2 accessing VIPERS lessons and taking home and reading a wide variety of high quality texts rather than scheme books • Children who have received intervention for phonics have caught up or accelerated in progress In 2023 the % of disadvantaged children in Y1 passing the PSC was 40% compared to 89% non disadvantaged however the % of disadvantaged children passing the PSC by the end of Year 2 was 100% Additional support for individual children and small groups, to ensure gaps in learning are addressed.
+Pupils who are double or triple disadvantaged (for example are also SEND and/or vulnerable) are also monitored and given additional support Progress is accelerated and the gap between Pupil Premium and non-Pupil Premium is reduced or closed This continues Emotional needs have been supported through whole school TIS approach, targeted interventions for individuals and group support The number of behaviour incidents for individuals logged significantly decreased and increased engagement in learning and accelerated academic progress made This trend has continued Attendance and punctuality of disadvantaged children is at least in line with non-disadvantaged pupils.
 We will measure this intended outcome by: • Ensuring that attendance is analysed weekly, termly and yearly attendance information, so that interventions can be put in place quickly.

-To address the needs to potential GD children to ensure that they keep up with non- disadvantaged children identified as GD that disadvantaged children achieving Exceeding in EYFS achieve GD at the end of Y2
+The trend continues to improve for disadvantaged children To address the needs to potential GD children to ensure that they keep up with non-disadvantaged children identified as GD that disadvantaged children achieving Exceeding in EYFS achieve GD at the end of Y2 The Exceeding judgement no longer exists at the end of EYFS however the school continue to identify all children with the capacity to achieve GD at the end of Y2 at the end of EYFS